Grape harvest, tomb image at Thebes

 Alice C. Linsley

-No such prejudice is directed against biblical archaeology.
+Biblical anthropology works hand-in-hand with biblical archaeology.
 Biblical archaeologists dig up artifacts and survey ancient monuments to gain a better understanding of the material culture of populations living mainly in the "Holy Land."
 Biblical Anthropologists dig data out of the Bible to better understand the cultures and social patterns of diverse biblical populations from Africa to Europe.

 Some anthropologists regard the words Bible and Anthropology as an oxymoron (from Greek ὀξύμωρον, "sharply dull").
 Why would a volume of poetry, prayers, oracles, curses, king lists, etc. stand as a contradiction to the discipline of anthropology?
 Cultural anthropologists investigate such things when it comes to shamans, native healers, and griots.
 Why not investigate the biblical texts for data related to the many biblical populations and their beliefs?

 A central task of biblical anthropology is to uncover antecedents; something coming before what is described in the text.
 Biblical anthropology seeks to understand the cultural context of the Bible at the oldest levels.
 It is concerned with ancestors and received traditions.
 What events preceded the events recounted?
 From what earlier context did certain practices develop?
 What traces of ancient memory can be uncovered?

 The biblical text always speaks of something older, some prior action that solicits a response from later generations.
 The later generations are told to see the God of Abraham, Isaac and Jacob.
 There is a thick cultural web surrounding that God.